Note to the reader:

 The primary differences between generative and evaluative UX research have to do with when the data is collected and why.
 Generative methods help you identify opportunities and ideas, while evaluative or evaluation research methods help you figure out if your existing solution is on the right track.

 The goal of discovery research is to unearth opportunities to innovate new solutions that will meet a specific and real need in the market.
-Without this, it’s all too easy to head off and develop a product no one wants.
+Without this deep understanding of users, it’s all too easy to head off and develop a product no one wants.
+In short, this type of research can be highly impactful on the product design process.

 Evaluative research is used to evaluate people’s responses to a product or solution.
-It comes into play a little later in the product development process, but not that much later.
-Evaluative methods can deliver valuable insights as soon as you have an initial concept (even just a rough sketch or representative prototype), and should be used throughout the design and development process as a kind of reality check.
-Continuously putting design iterations in front of the relevant audience for feedback helps ensure that the final product delivers the experience people want while providing the solution they need.
+These user research techniques come into play beyond the first stages of product development, but not that much later.
+Evaluative methods can deliver valuable insights as soon as you have an initial concept (even just a rough sketch or representative prototype of a product design), and should be used throughout the design and development process as a kind of reality check.
+Continuously putting design iterations in front of your target audience for user feedback helps ensure that the final product delivers the experience people want while providing the solution they need.

 Used together, generative and evaluative methods are like two sides of the same coin.
-One side helps you identify and define the problem you need to solve, while the other side makes sure you’re building the right solution to meet the need.
+One side helps you identify and define the problem you need to solve, while the other side makes sure you’re building the right solution to meet the needs of potential users.

-Generative research methods include things like stakeholder interviews to uncover internal goals, field studies to provide real-life context, and in-depth user interviews.
+Generative research methods include things like stakeholder interviews to uncover internal goals, field studies to provide real-life context, and in-depth user interviews that ask open-ended questions.

 Each of these methods uses a combination of first-hand observation, deep inquiry, and data analysis to ensure you’re building the right product at the right time for the right audience.
 Generative research methods often allow researchers to observe every aspect of a study participant’s engagement—verbal responses, actions, behavior, body language, and so forth.
 Researchers can gain a deeper understanding of the preferences and mental models by asking follow-up questions to uncover the “why” behind certain choices and behaviors.
-Any data—qualitative or quantitative—is analyzed to reveal relevant patterns in the responses.
+Any data—whether qualitative insights or quantitative insights—is analyzed to reveal relevant patterns in the responses.

-Evaluative methods employ many different approaches—from tree testing to qualitative usability testing, accessibility testing, A/B testing, and more—to determine what is and isn’t working in a design.
+Evaluative methods employ many different approaches—from tree testing to qualitative usability testing, accessibility testing, A/B testing, and more—to determine what is and isn’t working with your designs and design process, learnings that can be shared with user experience designers and broader design teams.

 Research doesn’t end once you’ve launched.
-In fact, it’s incredibly important to engage in ongoing listening and dialog with users using methods like NPS and other feedback surveys, product analytics, as well as customer support and feedback channels.
-Keeping the lines open is a critical part of sustaining your product’s value to users over the long term.
+In fact, it’s incredibly important to engage in ongoing listening and dialog with real users using methods like NPS and other user feedback surveys, product analytics, as well as customer support and feedback channels.
+Keeping the lines open is a critical part of sustaining your product’s value to your target users over the long term.

 We know it’s shocking, but people often say one thing and do another.
 The disparity is usually unintentional, which is one of the reasons it’s so important to use UX research methods that collect both behavioral and attitudinal data.

-Despite these cautions, attitudinal research methods can still be helpful as a way of uncovering a participant’s mental model, which can then be used to shape a design to better meet user expectations.
+Despite these cautions, attitudinal research methods can still be helpful as a way of uncovering a participant’s mental model, which can then be used to help user experience designers shape their designs to better meet user expectations.

-Behavioral research methods are based on direct observation as a study participant interacts with a prototype or finished product.
-Researchers often prefer these methods since they are able to deliver more reliable insights based on real-world scenarios.
-Research methods that study a user’s actual actions include things like eye tracking, A/B tests, tree tests, first-click tests, and also user analytics.
+Behavioral research methods are based on direct observation as a study participant interacts with a prototype of a product design or a finished product.
+Researchers often prefer these user testing methods since they are able to deliver more reliable, actionable insights and a deep understanding of users based on real-world scenarios.
+Research methods that study a user’s actual actions throughout their user journeys include things like eye tracking, A/B tests, tree tests, first-click tests, and also user analytics.

-There are also a number of research methods—user interviews and task analysis, for example—that can produce either attitudinal or behavioral data.
+There are also a number of user research methods and user research techniques—user interviews and task analysis, for example—that can produce either attitudinal or behavioral data from potential users.
 In any situation, best practices include collecting a variety of both attitudinal and behavioral data.

 The biggest and most obvious difference between in-person and remote research is that with remote research, the participant and the researcher are in different locations.